 WNCC has entered into an Interlocal Cooperation Agreement with the Scottsbluff Police Department for a security officer on the Scottsbluff campus.
-The Scottsbluff campus also has a contracted security force that patrols buildings and residence halls at night but have no powers of arrest.
+This security officer is a certified law enforcement officer for the State of Nebraska and has arrest powers.
+The Scottsbluff campus also has a contracted security force that patrols buildings and residence halls at night but who have no powers of arrest.
 Although WNCC's contracted security personnel do not have arrest powers, they work closely with appropriate jurisdiction law enforcement personnel as necessary.